 I am proud to be able to say that I am an ex pupil of Latymer School (1980-1987).
 Despite a very busy and often pressured working life running my own accountancy practice looking after my clients and staff I want to give something back to a school that has offered me so much; Latymer gave me the springboard for my future.
-I am a Chartered Accountant by profession and, as Chair of School Finance, bring my skills and experience to the governing body for the benefit of the school to ensure that Latymer continues to provide a first-class education to its pupils despite the enormous financial pressures and constraints currently being faced.
+I am a Chartered Accountant by profession and, as Chair of School Finance, bring my skills and experience to the governing board for the benefit of the school to ensure that Latymer continues to provide a first-class education to its pupils despite the enormous financial pressures and constraints currently being faced.
 Having experienced first-hand the immense benefit of being a Latymerian, I am honoured and proud to have been appointed a trustee of the Foundation and a governor of the school and to hopefully add value and assist with enhancing Latymer’s already enviable reputation and to ensure that it continues to be one of the best schools in the country.

 I am very proud to be Headteacher of The Latymer School, a school steeped in tradition and success.
 This is my second headship and throughout my time as a Head, indeed as a teacher, I have worked to ensure that students in my care achieve their very best, both academically but also socially.
 As a school we are child centred and our students are always the priority.
 Our primary objective is to provide high quality learning for all.
 Everyone should leave lessons feeling that they have made significant and sufficient progress in skills, knowledge and understanding.
 It is our aim that students will leave The Latymer School equipped and able to take their place in society and move on to their chosen career path.

 I attended Latymer between 1997 – 2004, following in the footsteps of my father, aunt and uncle.
 Latymer has therefore always been a constant in my life.
 I am a fully qualified Architect in the UK having worked on a variety of different projects, differing in size, construction value and typology.
 I have recently moved away from practicing as a consultant and now work for a main contractor having recently fitted out Ernst & Young’s offices in Canary Wharf, whilst also working on the London HQ for Schroders, an asset management firm in the city.
 Outside of work I am a keen sportsman playing football, squash and running regularly.
 I am currently training to run the London marathon in 2018 for Shooting Star Hospice.
-I hope to bring a fresh and energetic approach to the governing body and feel my skill set is well suited to the school’s needs as the foundation looks to maintain, enhance and renew the built environment of the school.
+I hope to bring a fresh and energetic approach to the governing board and feel my skill set is well suited to the school’s needs as the foundation looks to maintain, enhance and renew the built environment of the school.
 I aim to be strongly involved in improving the facilities for all students, staff, parents and visitors alike to enable Latymer to maintain and surpass the high standards it has set.

 I have been a parent governor since 2012 and a parent since 2009 and currently have one child in Y9 and another child who graduated from Latymer in 2016.
 I have been involved in education research for over 30 years and have expertise in school effectiveness, improvement, funding and access issues.
 I am currently a Professor at UCL and a Research Fellow at the Institute of Fiscal Studies.
 I am using both my parenting and professional experience on the Curriculum and Standards Committee (particularly on school performance issues) and the Admissions Committee (particularly on issues of access and testing).
 Going forward, I am committed to ensuring Latymer continues to provide an outstanding and well-rounded education to all its students regardless of their background.